Wavestorm: the story of the people's surfboard

 The user-friendly board has also been revamped over time.

-The materials have improved - the sandwich of foam formula features different layers, there are new templates, color schemes, and additional fin options.
+The materials have improved - the sandwich of foam formula features different layers, and there are new templates, color schemes, and additional fin options.

 America's Most Popular Surfboard